Show summary Hide summary

 Surprising facts and anecdotes about the first name Eniko

-Finally, Eniko is often linked to the coral stone, a symbol of protection and energy, which adds a mystical dimension to this first name already rich in history.
+Finally, Eniko is often linked to coral stone, a symbol of protection and energy, which adds a mystical dimension to this first name already rich in history.

 - 🌿Hungarian origin linked to nature